 Notify the Police.
 A police investigation can be helpful to prove your case.
 Responding officers are trained in accident investigation.
 They will document observations from the accident scene, take statements from drivers, passengers and witnesses, as well as make a report which can be useful when making an insurance claim.
 Sometimes, police will not respond to minor car accidents.
 If police do not come to the scene you can go to the station to file a report.

-Never give a Recorded Statement to an Insurance Company.
-Always consult with an experienced car accident lawyer before giving a recorded statement to ANY automobile insurance company.
+Don’t give a Recorded Statement to an Insurance Company.
+Always contact an experienced personal injury lawyer before giving a recorded statement to ANY automobile insurance company.
 It is smart to communicate with insurance companies through legal counsel who can protect your rights.

-Never Accept a Settlement Offer Before Consulting a Lawyer.
+Consult a Philadelphia Car Accident Lawyer before Discussing Settlement.
 Don’t be fooled by a friendly insurance adjuster who makes a settlement offer immediately after an accident.
 Its a trap!
 The insurance company’s goal is to settle your case for less than full value.
-Before you sign anything, consult with an experienced auto accident lawyer concerning the value of your claim.
-Car accident injury victims who are represented by legal counsel are likely to get a much better result.
+Before you sign anything, consult with an experienced car accident lawyer in Philadelphia concerning the value of your claim.

 Will Auto Insurance Pay my Medical Bills after a Car Accident?

-An auto accident attorney can help you determine who is responsible to pay your medical bills, what coverage you have, make a claim for these benefits and then ensure that the insurance company pays these benefits in good faith.
+An auto accident attorney can help you determine who is responsible to pay your medical bills, what coverage you have, and ensure your benefits are paid in good faith.

 Will Auto Insurance Pay Wage loss after a Car Accident?